helenmdev/API-Goals-Manager/README.md

 " Something is already running on port 3000.

-Would you like to run the app on another port instead? » (Y/n) Open [http://localhost:3001](http://localhost:3001) to view it in your browser."
+Would you like to run the app on another port instead? » (Y/n)"

-Now you will be able to run the app from port 3001, the database is already hosted in Render therefor all functionalities are available.
+Now you will be able to run the app from [http://localhost:3001](http://localhost:3001), the database is already hosted in Render therefor all functionalities are available.

 ## Author:
 ### Helen Marino: